IGiganov/hello-world/README.md

 # Welcome to ENTR-451

-This is an my week 1 code?
+This is an my week 1 code. --- ?